 What Researchers Did

-Researchers reanalyzed data from a randomized controlled trial (RCT) of 56 male veterans with treatment-resistant PTSD who received either real HBOT or a sham treatment, to test whether achieving a certain level of improvement during treatment predicts lasting recovery three months later.
+Researchers reanalyzed data from a randomised controlled trial (RCT) of 56 male veterans with treatment-resistant PTSD who received either real HBOT or a sham treatment, to test whether achieving a certain level of improvement during treatment predicts lasting recovery three months later.

 What They Found